Lancashire's Leighton Hall is the family home of the Gillows, the noted furniture makers.

 Where is Leighton Hall located?

-Sitting in parkland close to the Lake District's hills, Leighton Hall is just a 10 minute drive from junction 35 of the M6, and is easily accessed from both Carnforth and Lancaster.
+Nestled in a bowl of parkland with a backdrop of the Lakeland fells, Leighton Hall is just a 10 minute drive from junction 35 of the M6, and is easily accessed from both Carnforth and Lancaster.

 What is the history of Leighton Hall to the present day?